lubert/CarND-Advanced-Lane-Lines/writeup.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+I had some problems with the tree shadow that appears about 41 seconds into the output.
+The S channel filter does not do a good job filtering out the shadow, which wildly threw off the lane detection.
+To fix this, I added a window search to use previously detected lane lines, and I also added line "smoothing", the lines are a running average of the past 15 frames.
+With these changes, it helped improve lane detection in the shadow region, but if I had more time, I would probably try to further tweak the filters to filter out shadows, or maybe try a different combination of filters altogether.